magentabusiness/magentabusiness.github.io/docs/user-guide/widgets/map-widgets.md

         title: 'Enter widget edit mode and go to the "Overlays" section.
 Make sure you&#39;re on the "Marker" tab and click "Add marker".'
     1:
         image: https://img.thingsboard.io/user-guide/widgets/maps/add-marker-2-ce.png
         title: 'Select the data source - it can be a device, an entity alias, or a function.
 Define the coordinate keys.
-By default, ThingsBoard uses *latitude* and *longitude* attributes as the coordinate keys for the marker.
+By default, IoT Hub uses *latitude* and *longitude* attributes as the coordinate keys for the marker.
 If your entity uses different key names, update them here.
 Apply the changes.'
     2:
         image: https://img.thingsboard.io/user-guide/widgets/maps/add-marker-3-ce.png
         title: 'The marker will appear on the map based on the specified coordinates.'